fletchjp/MERG-Arduino-Software/CAN1602PINIOTM/Readme.md

 The updating of the screen is done through the DrawingEvent so that all screen updates are done in one task..

 This key updates pass through the nominated routine logKeyPressed to transfer the update.
+Key updates send an event when the button pressed has changed.

-There is error updates are also coordinated.
+Input events include a demonstration using error updates which are also coordinated.

 ## Libraries